Effective Bethe Ansatz for Spin-1 Non-integrable Models: Results

 In this section, we summarize the results obtained from the effective Bethe ansatz (EBA) applied to the Hamiltonian \eqref{ham}.
 We consider periodic chains of length $L=4,6,8,10$ and focus on the antiferromagnetic ground state and the first excited state.

 \paragraph{From Takhtajan–Babujian point ($\beta=-1$):} The EBA method performs reliably until approximately $\beta\sim 0$.
 Figure \ref{fig:gsm1} and \ref{fig:esm1} respectively show comparisons between the energy levels obtained from exact diagonalization (ED) and those from the effective Bethe ansatz for the ground state and the first excited state.
-Fidelity decreases rapidly as the perturbation from the integrable point grows large and $\beta$ approaches $0$ (see Fig. \ref{fig:fidm1}).
+Fidelity decreases from $1$ to around $0.8$ as the perturbation from the integrable point grows large and $\beta$ approaches $0$ (see Fig. \ref{fig:fidm1}).
+Here, fidelity is defined as

 Additionally, fidelity exhibits a nearly linear decline with increasing system size $L$ (Fig. \ref{fig:fid-1}), but notably the energy error, ${\rm Error}=\left|\frac{E_{{\rm ED}}-E_{\rm EBA}}{E_{\rm ED}}\right|$, almost does not change with $L$ (see Figure \ref{fig:error}).
 Based on our observations, the EBA yields more accurate results in sectors with fewer magnons, which explains why the excited state ($M=L-1$) is better described than the ground state ($M=L$).

 We have also computed the entanglement entropy for both the ground state and the first excited state, comparing the EBA outcomes with exact ED results (Fig. \ref{fig:EE-m1}).
 The entanglement entropy predicted by EBA increasingly deviates from the exact value as $\beta$ departs from $-1$, and notably, its variation with $\beta$ is slower than that of the exact result.